How to Be: Critical response

-The film received mixed reviews, while Pattinson's performance was praised.
-Geo Euzebio in her review for Cineplayer criticized the film by saying that it "seems more of the same: A dramedy about characters and dysfunctional families, with humor and structure based on American independent comedy" but ultimately praised Pattinson: "(his) performance is interesting and he hits the pitch with the pseudo-musician who only scratches few chords on the guitar, but still want to live their art."
+The film received mixed reviews.
+Geo Euzebio from Cineplayer criticized said it "seems more of the same: A dramedy about characters and dysfunctional families, with humor and structure based on American independent comedy".
+She added: "Pattinson's performance is interesting and he hits the pitch with the pseudo-musician who only scratches few chords on the guitar, but still want to live their art."

-However Peter Debruge from Variety gave the film a negative review, saying "(it) is a taxing reminder that middle-class depression ranks among cinema's least engaging topics."
+Peter Debruge from Variety gave the film a negative review: "It is a taxing reminder that middle-class depression ranks among cinema's least engaging topics."

 Film festivals

 How to Be had its world premiere at the 2008 Slamdance Film Festival, where it won the Grand Jury Honorable Mention.
 It has since been chosen to appear at: